brooksbp/P4/src/compiler/Compilation.md

 * Fields less than or equal to 64 bits can be translated to and from a C/machine native type.
 E.g. "f4" can be represented as a `uint8_t` which will be more efficient in terms of space and time.

+### Compilation

+See `example_header_type_decl.c` for an idea of auto-generated code for translation between header type layout and bit vector layout.
+Again, this is likely not performant, but functionally correct with room to improve.